stuart-knock/docs/UserGuide/UserGuide-UI_Project.rst

 - selecting which project is currently active.
 - editing any project's properties
-- directly accessing `Operations` and `Data Structure` pages for any project.
+- direct  access to `Operations` and `Data Structure` pages for any project.

 In addition to the list of existing projects, the right hand menu provides a way to: